flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 Next to a new CPU is always a modern GPU.
 So, what kind of [Picture Processing Unit](nintendo-ds#graphics) did Nintendo build this time?
 To tell the truth, none.
 For the first time in their portable line, **they resorted to a GPU supplier**.

 Nevertheless, the requirements of Nintendo haven't shifted.
-The company still wanted a chip with acceptable performance... and the **intellectual property**.
+The company still wanted a chip with acceptable performance... and the **intellectual property core**.
 This will allow them to embed the GPU into their SoC, in the same way they did with the ARM CPUs.

 ::: {.subfigures .tabs-nested .desktop-margined}